G-Research/siembol/docs/services/siembol_response_service.md

 ## Siembol Response Rule
 ### Evaluation
-The rules are ordered and evaluated similarly to firewall table - first match will stop further evalation.
+The rules are ordered and evaluated similarly to firewall table - first match will stop further evaluation.
 Each rule can return
 - `match` - The alert was matched by the rule and the evaluation of the alert has been finished
 - `no_match` - The alert was not matched by the rule and the next rule in the list will be evaluated
 - `filtered` - - The alert was filtered by the rule and the evaluation of the alert has been finished